-If you're about to get your day started, or want to kick-start it partway through, pause for coffee or a smoothie.
-Friday Harbor's got coffee shops sprinkled in unexpected places.
+If you’re about to get your day started, or want to kick-start it partway through, pause for coffee or a smoothie.
+Friday Harbor has coffee shops sprinkled in unexpected places.
 For instance, the quaint little coffee shop tucked into the back of Griffin Bay Bookstore on Spring Street.
-If something refreshing and cold is what you’re looking for, try the Sweet Retreat walk-up window featuring the ever-smiling Dave, and The Bean on First Street for something a bit lighter, to go with their fresh baked goodies.
+If something refreshing and cold is what you’re looking for, try the Sweet Retreat walk-up window, featuring the ever-smiling Dave, or head over to The Bean on First Street for something a bit lighter, to go with their fresh baked goodies.

 The wines of the Pacific Northwest speak for themselves and you can sample them at any of Friday Harbor's restaurants, in the lounge bar or outside tables at The Bluff, or as you enjoy live music at the Rumor Mill—all within minutes of your San Juan Island lodging.

 You'll walk through our small town of Friday Harbor quickly, but you won't be lacking things to do.
 We have a number of art galleries, many of them owned and staffed by artists; the child-friendly Whale Museum; several bookstores, including Serendipity, bursting at the seams with previously loved books; boutiques begging to be browsed; the Historical Society Museum; the Saturday Farmers' Market; free live music on summer days at the port and Wednesday evenings on the Historical Society lawn.

 Getting Out of Town